shakeel-faiz/FF/03-Oct/03-cmp.md

 ## What is a CMP file?

-The `.cmp` file format related to **Windows Connection Manager Profile** is used for storing connection profiles on Windows operating systems.
+The `.cmp` file format is related to **Windows Connection Manager Profile** and is used for storing connection profiles on Windows operating systems.
 These profiles are typically utilized by the Connection Manager to define specific settings required to establish a network connection, such as dial-up, VPN, or direct network connections.

 A `.cmp` file typically contains: